Birch Bayh Federal Building and U.S. Courthouse

 Indianapolis, IN 46204

-Arts in Architecture Welcoming visitors to the south façade of the building are sculptures by John Massey Rhind, titled Industry, Science, Agriculture, and Literature.
-A total of 33 individual paintings make up a series of murals at the courthouse.
-Under the recent renovations, murals in the Honorable William E. Steckler Ceremonial Courtroom and murals by Grant Christian located on the third floor were restored.
+Sculptures by John Massey Rhind titled Industry, Science, Agriculture, and Literature welcome visitors to the south façade of the building.
+Inside the courthouse, 33 individual paintings by Grant Christian make up a series of murals in the Honorable William E. Steckler Ceremonial Courtroom and on the third floor.
 For more information about GSA's stewardship of fine arts, visit the Fine Arts Collection page.

 The shortcut for this page is www.gsa.gov/bayhct.